 - Capital markets lawyers feel all the highs and lows of market forces – if you're trying to get a deal done market conditions often matter more than the willingness of the parties involved.
 Even if a deal has been organised, unpredictable market conditions can mean it falls through.

-- The total value of IPOs in the UK on the Main Market and AIM for the first half of 2017 (£3.8 billion) showed an increase when compared to the first half of 2016 (£2.7 billion).
-Good news?
-Look a little further back and you'll notice the first-half numbers for 2014 and 2015 were far higher (£13 billion and £6.8 billion respectively).
-While political uncertainty is still present (largely due to Brexit negotiations), the lack of potentially destabilising votes in 2017/18 means there's a chance to pave the road to recovery.
+- The total value of IPOs on the LSE's Main Market and AIM (its junior stock exchange) for the first half of 2019 was £4.1 billion, a slight increase when compared to the first half of 2018 (£3.9 billion).
+While there has been steady, if slow, growth since 2016, the first-half numbers for 2014 and 2015 were far higher (£13 billion and £6.8 billion respectively).
+Despite uncertainty surrounding Brexit, London has remained the heart of capital markets in Europe and accounted for 42% of IPO values in H1 2019.

-- The UK's access to the single market now depends on complex political negotiations with Brussels.
-London is a hub for capital markets work for the whole of Europe, but Britain's exit from the EU could see activity previously undertaken in London shifting to cities in the remaining 27 member states, especially Frankfurt.
+- London is a hub for capital markets work for the whole of Europe, but Britain's exit from the EU and its single market for services could see activity previously undertaken in London shifting to cities in the remaining 27 member states, especially Frankfurt.
 Several trading platforms are already looking closely at Europe and its post-Brexit contingencies, as they can no longer rely on London for their access to the single market (through passporting rights).
-In June 2017, MarketAxess, one of the largest bond trading platforms, decided to open in Amsterdam for exactly that purpose.
-Then there's the clearing of euro-denominated transactions in the UK, an £880 million-a-day trade.
-Euro-clearing involves financial products priced in euros being traded between 'clearing houses,' which act on behalf of investment banks and the like.
+Cboe Europe and TP ICAP, two of the biggest UK-headquartered trading groups, have set out plans to move to Amsterdam and Paris for this reason.
+They’ll follow in the steps of MarketAxess, which opened in Amsterdam in June 2017.
+Then there's the clearing of euro-denominated transactions in the UK, a £755 billion-a-day trade.
+Euro-clearing involves financial products priced in euros being traded between 'clearing houses' which act on behalf of investment banks and the like.
 It's not unlikely that Brussels will grab a slice of the pie during negotiations.